Beee4life/acf-city-selector/README.md

 The reason why the state is prefixed (with the country code) in the database is because there can be states/provinces which use the same abbreviation as in another country.
 You won't notice this, since this value is formatted on return.

-The return value gets overridden, so you get 'more return info' and properly formatted (stateCode).
+The return value gets overridden, so you get 'more return info' and a properly formatted (stateCode).
 5 values are returned:
 ```php
 array(5) {
   ["countryCode"]=>